ivmfnal/metacat/docs/ui.rst

             "namespace":"namespace",    # optional - use -N to specify default
             "name":"name",              # optional
             "auto_name":pattern,        # optional
-            "fid":"...",                # optional - new will be generated if missing, will fail if specified and already exists
-            "metadata": { ... },        # optional
+            "fid":"...",                # optional - if missing, new will be generated.
+If specified, must be unique "metadata": { ... },        # optional
             "parents":  [ "fid1", "fid2", ... ]     # optional, must be file ids
-            "size":   1234              # required
+            "size":   1234              # required - size of the file in bytes },
-        },
         ...
     ]